-Each of the Chapters objectives were evaluated against the criteria in Table 27 below.
-The criterion considers whether or not the objectives were likely to improve, conflict or have neutral interactions with the provisions of the Plan.
+Each of the chapters objectives were evaluated against the criteria in Table 37 below.
+The objectives were appraised depending whether or not the objectives were likely to improve, conflict or have neutral interactions with the provisions of the Plan when measured against the respective criteria.

-Table 27: Criteria for Appraising the Effect of the Plan Objectives on SEOs
+Table 37 Criteria for Appraising the Effect of the Plan Objectives on SEOs